 Highlight any directly related experience (this can vary based on who you are sending your resume to)

-Include sections of your choice, such as: lab experience, additional work experience, communications experience, cross-cultural experience. etc.
+Sections of your choice, such as: lab experience, engineering experience, design experience, internship experience. etc.

 For each experience, list your duties and accomplishments.
 Be quantitative, if possible.